 Universal source of Gloucestershire Family Information Service (FIS) advisors give impartial help for all families information on childcare, finances, parenting and education.
 FIS are a useful in Gloucestershire: source of information for parents and professionals.
 They support families, Gloucestershire children and young people aged 0-19 years of age (25 for young people with Family Information additional needs) and professionals working with these families.
 Service (FIS) This service can give family support and advice: information about options for childcare; information about schools; information that young people can access and a guide to activities happening in Gloucestershire.
 Contact the Family Information Service (FIS) by emailing: familyinfo@gloucestershire.gov.uk Or telephone: (0800) 542 0202 or (01452) 427362.
 FIS also has a website which has a wealth of information to support many issues such as childcare and support for children with disabilities, including the local authority's SEND local offer of help and support. www.glosfamilies.org GSCP Important information for parents and professionals across (Gloucestershire Gloucestershire in relation to keeping children safe and avenues of support Safeguarding including early help options.
-Children's Gloucestershire Safeguarding Children Partnership (GSCP) - Gloucestershire Partnership) Safeguarding Children Partnership Safeguarding The Designated Safeguard Leads are Mrs Zoe Mandeville, Miss Abby Spain, Mrs Debbie Brazier, Mrs Philippa Nash, and Mrs Karen Randall and Mr Mark Easy (Governors).
+Children's Gloucestershire Safeguarding Children Partnership (GSCP) - Gloucestershire Partnership) Safeguarding Children Partnership Safeguarding The Designated Safeguard Leads are Mrs Zoe Mandeville, Miss Laura Davies, Miss Abby Spain, Mr Martin Bragg and Mr Mark Easy (Governors).
 We ensure that there are rigorous systems in place and that all staff are kept aware of safeguarding issues, to ensure that our children are kept safe.
 We always act in the best interests of the child.
 Pastoral Care Our staff are available to meet to discuss any family, attendance or welfare issues which may be affecting individual children.
 All staff are vigilant and raise concerns whenever they have a concern about a child's health, learning, how they present in class, approach to work, or how they behave and get on with their friends.
 In this way we can plan to provide early support for the child and, where appropriate, the family.
-Nurture groups support children and families as does our Family Support Liaison.